 We’ve compiled a list of the most common trading biases and how you can overcome them.
 Don’t let biases be an obstacle to your trading success!

 This one is probably the easiest bias to fall for without even realizing it.
-Recency bias is placing too much importance on a recent economic or trade.
+Recency bias is placing too much importance on a recent trade.
 Focusing on a specific moment or event prevents traders from thinking long-term and focusing on the big picture.
 It limits traders’ ability to analyze the markets effectively.

 Overcoming this bias requires taking a step back every once in a while.
 Rather than focus on your most recent trading experience, look at your trading results over an extended period.
 This is where keeping a trading journal can come in handy.